softalker/archetypes/README.md

 - **archetypeArtifactId**
 - **archetypeVersion** (default: **1.0**)

-The [Maven Archetype Plugin](https://maven.apache.org/archetype/maven-archetype-plugin/) (at least in its 3.2.1 version) loads by default a big remote catalog of archetypes that are not going to be used in this case.
+The [Maven Archetype Plugin](https://maven.apache.org/archetype/maven-archetype-plugin/) (at least in its version `3.2.1`) loads by default a big remote catalog of archetypes that are not going to be used in this case.
 Set also the **archetypeCatalog** property with the value **internal** to avoid it

-This four values (and no other) can be predefined by means of the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file) file

-The following file content (or command line arguments) will allow creating a project based on a Softalks Maven archetype: [void](https://github.com/softalks/archetypes/tree/main/void)
+This four values (and no other) can be predefined by means of the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file) file.
+The following file content (that could be used also as a set of command line arguments) will allow the generation of a project based on a Softalks Maven archetype: [void](https://github.com/softalks/archetypes/tree/main/void)
 ```
 -DarchetypeGroupId=softalks -DarchetypeArtifactId=archetypes.void -DarchetypeVersion=1.1 -DarchetypeCatalog=internal
 ```